arlenxuzj/arlenxuzj/README.md

 **A little more about me...**

- - I'm currently learning Next.js Framework.
  - I started my coding journey in 2015 with Python/C in university.
  - I play in `.tsx?`, `.jsx?`, `css` every day.
+ - I like to try new techniques and currently learning Next.js Framework.

 ## My Stats